gbaumgart/bootrap-light-blue-admin-theme/readme.md

 Feedback
 -
 Let's make **Light Blue** template better together!
 If you notice any bugs or you want some features to be implemented let us know!
-Email us at [contact@flatlogic.com](mailto:contact@flatlogic.com) or tweet to [Flatlogic](https://twitter.com/flatlogic).
+Email us at [support@flatlogic.com](mailto:support@flatlogic.com) or tweet to [Flatlogic](https://twitter.com/flatlogic).
 We will do our best to help you.

 Next Release Plan
 -

   - Bootstrap 4.0 (is already [being developed](https://twitter.com/flatlogicinc/status/682193108549931010))
-  - Angular version
+  - Angular 2.0 Full version
   - Rails seed project
   - .NET seed project